Augmentin EC, 600 mg+42, 9 mg/5 ml 23.13g

 Overdose

-Symptoms: gastrointestinal symptoms and water-electrolyte balance disorders may be observed.
-Amoxicillin crystalluria has been described, in some cases leading to renal failure (see “Special indications”).
+Symptoms: gastrointestinal symptoms and water and electrolyte imbalance may be observed.
+Amoxicillin crystalluria has been described, in some cases leading to the development of renal failure (see “Special Instructions”).

-There may be seizures in patients with impaired renal function and in those who receive high doses of the drug.
+Convulsions may occur in patients with impaired renal function, as well as in those receiving high doses of the drug.

-Treatment: gastrointestinal symptoms – symptomatic therapy, with special attention to normalization of water-electrolyte balance.
-Amoxicillin and clavulanic acid may be removed from the bloodstream by hemodialysis.
-Results of a prospective study involving 51 children in a toxicology center showed that administration of amoxicillin at doses less than 250 mg/kg did not result in significant clinical symptoms and did not require gastric lavage.
+Treatment: symptoms from the gastrointestinal tract – symptomatic therapy, paying special attention to normalizing water and electrolyte balance.
+Amoxicillin and clavulanic acid can be removed from the bloodstream by hemodialysis.
+The results of a prospective study that was conducted in 51 children at a poison control center showed that amoxicillin administered at a dose of less than 250 mg/kg did not lead to significant clinical symptoms and did not require gastric lavage.

 ---|---|